ddneilson/openjd-specifications/wiki/Introduction-to-Creating-a-Job.md

 # Introduction to Creating a Job

+This page guides you through developing a Job using Open Job Description to define the work you want to run.
+A Job in Open Job Description is the work that is run on a distributed cluster of computers.
+Jobs are a set of commands that are run on compute hosts subject to ordering, parallelism, and other hardware and scheduling constraints (read more at [How Jobs Are Constructed](How-Jobs-Are-Constructed) if you haven't already).
+Open Job Description defines Jobs via a Job Template.
+Creating a Job is an exercise in creating a Job Template that describes the runtime environment, and the processes that will run.

-This page guides you through developing a Job using Open Job Description.
-Going through this guide will introduce you to the [Open Job Description CLI](https://pypi.org/project/openjd-cli/) to develop and test jobs without needing to submit them to a compute cluster, and how to configure the [Visual Studio Code](https://code.visualstudio.com/) editor to help you write Open Job Description templates.
+This guide walks you through using the [Open Job Description CLI](https://pypi.org/project/openjd-cli/) to develop and test jobs without needing to submit them to a compute cluster, and how to configure the [Visual Studio Code](https://code.visualstudio.com/) editor to help you write Open Job Description templates.
 You will also go through a gradual introduction to constructing Job Templates to define your Jobs that shows you how to: